zkamvar/dissertation/README.md

 # In the Terminal
 $ ./render.sh
 # ----------------------------------------------------------------------
-# Rendering EBOOK
+# Rendering HTML
 #
-# If you want to render the PDF, set the -pdf flag
+# If you want to render the PDF, set the pdf flag
 #
-#     ./render.sh -pdf
+#     ./render.sh pdf
 # ----------------------------------------------------------------------
 #
 #